-Gertrude Jekyll (1843-1932) of Munstead, Godalming, was one of the most well known garden designers of her time.
-Born in London, her family moved in 1848 to Bramley Park in Surrey and, except for a brief period (1868-1876) when the family moved to Berkshire, she lived all her life in the county.
+Gertrude Jekyll (1843 to 1932) of Munstead, Godalming, was one of the most well known garden designers of her time.
+Born in London, her family moved in 1848 to Bramley Park in Surrey and, except for a brief period (1868 to 1876) when the family moved to Berkshire, she lived all her life in the county.
 Life in rural Surrey made a lasting impression on Miss Jekyll, and her work and interests as a painter, gardener, photographer and writer are reflected in the collection held at Surrey History Centre.

 In 1861 Miss Jekyll studied botanical drawing at the Kensington School of Art.
 Her travels to the continent, from her first trip in 1863, are recorded in her sketches and paintings of landscapes, plants and portraits of local people.
 Surrey History Centre holds two albums of paintings and sketches, recording visits to Italy, France, England, Scotland and Wales between the 1860s and 1872 (SHC ref 6521/1/1/-) and to Algiers in 1873 and 1874 (SHC ref 6521/1/2/-).

 After the death of her father in 1876 Gertrude Jekyll returned to Surrey to live with her mother and brother at the newly built Munstead House at Godalming.
 Having worked as an interior designer while in Berkshire, Miss Jekyll's design skills and interest in plants were useful when she planned the layout of the gardens at Munstead.
 By the 1880s Gertrude Jekyll was writing for The Garden magazine.